Cannabis in Italy: 2025 government crackdown

+In terms of the reaction from the Italian hemp sector, the national farmers association Coldiretti lobbied against the passage of the decree into law during its year-and-a-half long legislative journey, noting that equating the use of hemp inflorescences with that of illegal substances, even in the absence of recreational use, is an unreasonable measure because today legal hemp contains a THC content of less than 0.3%, with no psychotropic or narcotic effects.
+The association also repeatedly pointed out that banning the harvesting and drying of hemp inflorescences would risk the collapse of an entire sector worth half a billion euros, which involves an estimated 3,000 companies and 30,000 jobs along the supply chain, and plays a central role in the green economy and the revitalisation of inland areas, with the total farm land dedicated to hemp cultivation covering more than 4,000 ha all across the country.

 Law enforcement

 Cannabis inflorescences are classified as narcotics and their pharmaceutical use is strictly regulated in accordance with the aforementioned UN Conventions of 1961 and 1971, EU regulations, as well as national legislation, including the aforementioned DPR 309/90 of 1990.
 The cultivation of cannabis plants for pharmaceutical use, as well as the production and distribution of cannabis-based medicine, are allowed only for authorized entities, while the DPR 309/90 forbids both the direct and indirect advertisement of a list of derived substances.
 Nevertheless, farmers can cultivate cannabis for exclusively non-pharmaceutical purposes, such as the production of fibers or other industrial applications, using certified seeds under the direction of the Ministry of Agricultural, Food, and Forestry Policies (MAF).

 Central Office for Narcotics

 In November 2015, Italy instituted the Central Office for Narcotics, in accordance with the 1961 UN Convention and subsequent amendments, which instruct countries allowing the cultivation of cannabis for medical purposes to create a state agency for its management.
 The functions of the Central Office for Narcotics include: